AhemNason/pkp-wiki-to-gitbook-migration-documentation/1-wiki.md

 The most important thing here, however, is that you know where you'll want to paste your Markdown that you've converted from mediawiki.
 You could paste it all in one large document and part it out, or you could paste each section as you go.
 It's really up to you.
 Listen to your heart.

 **Courage**.

+## Cleaning Up the Text

+It's likely that the migration from mediawiki to GitBook Markdown might produce text that isn't a direct 1:1 match.
+Things like discrete line length might end up requiring quite a bit of clean up.